kalinkhemka/CS111/lab3-design/README.md

 Fourth, we check the directories.
 To check for errors, we loop through each directory's directory entries and check the entry refers to an existing inode, and has a valid name.

 Finally, we check the bitmap.
-Returns FS_OK if the bitmap we creat equals the bitmap of the image file.
+To do so, we count the number of free and used blocks in both the new bitmap we created and the old bitmap that was given to us.
+If the number of free blocks and used blocks is the same in both, then our bitmap test passes.

+To test the file we created, we created some bad image files manually.
+To do so, we played around with the ospfsformat.c file, and created image files that were incorrect.

+//#define bad_magic
+//#define bad_num_blocks
+//#define bad_num_inodes
+//#define bad_first_inode

+#ifdef bad_magic
+super.os_magic += 0xFF;
+#endif
+#ifdef bad_num_blocks
+super.os_nblocks -= 1;
+#endif
+#ifdef bad_num_inodes
+super.os_ninodes -= 1;
+#endif
+#ifdef bad_first_inode
+super.os_firstinob += 0x1;
+#endif

+These tests allowed us to test the super block for inconsistencies.